Trimatix/BASED/README.md

 ## Connecting to your database

+BASED v2.0 allows you to use the database of your choice, by using database-agnostic technologies:
-BASED v2.0 now uses PostgreSQL for savedata management instead of json flatfiles.
-BASED uses Liquibase for database change management.
+- Liquibase for change management.
+- SQLAlchemy for the async ORM.

 Hese is a step-by-step setup guide for your bot's database: